sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 The conceptual shift involves learning to see mathematics as the study of structure itself, rather than the manipulation of specific objects.
 This perspective transforms how we approach not just algebra, but all of mathematics.
 We begin to ask not "How do I compute this?" but "What structure does this reveal?"

-## Building Intuition for the Abstract
+## Building intuition for the abstract

 Developing intuition for abstract concepts requires patience and active engagement.
 Unlike elementary mathematics, where we can often rely on visual or physical intuition, abstract algebra demands that we cultivate new forms of mathematical intuition.